saracheak/on-tour/DataProcessing/README.md

-Arraylisttohashtable.java
+### Arraylisttohashtable.java
-This file is to transform the data in ArrayList<vextex> into a sorted version in a hash map(store each vertex according to their val as their key)
+Arraylisttohashtable.java transforms data in ArrayList<Vertex> vertices into a sorted version in a hash table, storing each vertex according to their val as their key.

   Hashtable<Integer,Vertex> getHashVertex;
-  declear hashtable
+  declare hashtable

   public void vertexToHash
-  Input vertice(as ArrayList<vertex>), store in hashtable
+  Input Vertex(as ArrayList<vertex>), store in hashtable
   put in according to their value